-- 1. Certain aviation excise taxes were temporarily suspended by the CARES Act beginning on March 28, 2020.

-2. Interest payments due on certain categories of federally-held student loans were initially suspended by the CARES Act.
+- Certain aviation excise taxes were temporarily suspended by the CARES Act beginning on March 28, 2020. - 2.
+Interest payments due on certain categories of federally-held student loans were initially suspended by the CARES Act.
 For more information, see How does the federal response to the COVID-19 pandemic affect BEA's estimate of personal interest payments? - 3.
 The Paycheck Protection Program, initially established by the CARES Act, provides forgivable loans to help small businesses and nonprofit institutions make payroll and cover other expenses.
 It also provides funding to reimburse private lending institutions for the costs of administering these loans.
-For more information, see NIPAS (NIPAS)? - 4.
+For more information, see How does the Paycheck Protection Program impact the national income and product accounts (NIPAs)? - 4.
 The American Rescue Plan increased the Child Tax Credit to \$3,000 per child over the age of six and \$3,600 for children under the age of six, and raised the age limit from 16 to 17.
-It also authorized that up to half of these credits could be distributed through advance payments during the tax year, while the rest would be claimed when parents file tax returns the following year.

-5. Economic impact payments, initially established by the CARES Act, provide direct payments to individuals.
-For more information, see How are federal economic impact payments to support individuals during the COVID-19 pandemic recorded in the NIPAS? - 6.
+It also authorized that up to half of these credits could be distributed through advance payments during the tax year, while the rest would be claimed when parents file tax returns the following year. - 5.
+Economic impact payments, initially established by the CARES Act, provide direct payments to individuals.
+For more information, see NIPAS? - 6.
 Unemployment insurance benefits were expanded through several programs that were initially established through the CARES Act.
-For more information, see How will the expansion of unemployment benefits in respect to the COVID-19 pandemic be recorded in the NIPAs?
+For more information, see How will the expansion of unemployment benefits in - response to the COVID-19 pandemic be recorded in the NIPAs?

 7. A two percent reduction in reimbursements paid to Medicare service providers that went into effect in 2013 was initially suspended by the CARES Act.
-The resulting increased reimbursement rates went into effect - ning on May 1, 2020.
+The resulting increased reimbursement rates went into effect - beginning on May 1, 2020.

 8. The Federal Emergency Management Agency (FEMA) was authorized to make payments from the Disaster Relief Fund to supplement wages lost as a result of the COVID-19 pandemic. - 9.
 The Department of Health and Human Services distributes money from the Provider Relief Fund to hospitals and health care providers on the front lines of the coronavirus response.
 This funding supports health care-related expenses or lost revenue attributable to COVID-19 and ensures uninsured Americans can get treatment for COVID-19.
 In the NIPAs, funds provided to nonprofit hospitals are recorded as social benefits. - 10.
 The Coronavirus Relief Fund, initially established by the CARES Act, provides for payments to state, local, and tribal governments for necessary expenditures incurred due to the COVID-19 public health emergency. - 11.
 The Education Stabilization Fund, initially established by the CARES Act, provides education support to states, schools, and institutes of higher education in response to coronavirus.
-Four grant programs were created through the CARES Act: Education Stabilization Fund Discretionary Grants; Governor's Emergency Education Relief Fund; Elementary and Secondary School Emergency Relief Fund; and Higher Education Emergency Relief - 12.
-The Coronavirus Food Assistance Program, initially established by the CARES Act, provides direct support to farmers and ranchers where prices and market supply chains have been impacted by the COVID-19 pandemic.
+Four grant programs were created through the CARES Act: Education Stabilization Fund Discretionary Grants; Governor's Emergency Education Relief Fund; Elementary and Secondary School Emergency Relief Fund; and Higher Education Emergency Relief Fund. - 12.
+The Coronavirus Food Assistance Program, initially established by the CARES Act, provides direct support to farmers and ranchers where prices and market supply chains have been impacted by the COVID-19 - pandemic.

 13. Economic Injury Disaster Loans provide economic relief to small businesses and nonprofit organizations experiencing a temporary loss of revenue.
 The loans can be used to cover a wide array of working capital needs and normal operating expenses.
+For more information, see How is the COVID-19 Economic Injury Disaster Loan program (EIDL) recorded in the NIPAs? - and normal operating expenses.
 For more information, see How is the COVID-19 Economic Injury Disaster Loan program (EIDL) recorded in the NIPAs?